 Back to Listing

 Are you one of us?
-Someone who re-engages with their finances because it’s tax time?
-If tax time is your time to self-reconcile your finances and set financial goals for the year ahead, only to promptly forget it all, here’s something that may help you stay engaged with your finances (making it easier to save), as well as help you to get your tax done.
+Someone who re-engages with their finances because it’s tax time.
+If tax time is your time to self-reconcile your finances and set financial goals for the year ahead, only to promptly forget it all, here’s 7 steps that may help you stay engaged longer (making it easier to save), as well as help you get your tax done.

-According to stats, 18 per cent of us miss the tax deadline despite knowing the due date: 31 October 2018, and 58 per cent of us view our interest and tax summary on our desktop account.
-Again, the stats indicate that more than three quarters of us will receive a refund and the average return is over $2000, making doing your tax all seem a little more worthwhile.
+According to stats, there's a few of us who miss the tax deadline despite knowing the due date: 31 October 2021, and more than 50 per cent of us view our interest and tax summary on our desktop.

 Step 1: Start by updating your Westpac Live Online Banking details.